-The Victorian Government provides free state nomination for eligible international graduates with specific skills, who have completed their studies in Australia and want to live and work in Victoria.
-Check the State Nomination Occupation List for Graduates to see if your specific skills are eligible for state nomination.
+The Victorian Government provides free visa nomination for eligible international graduates with specific skills, who have completed their studies in Australia and want to live and work in Victoria.
+Check the Visa Nomination Occupation List for Graduates to see if your specific skills are eligible for visa nomination.

 Other requirements include:

-Applications for state nomination should be made online and must include evidence of your PhD completion.
+Applications for visa nomination should be made online and must include evidence of your PhD completion.

 As a graduating international student there are several pathways to permanent residency, depending upon your personal circumstances.
 Choose the student status that best describes your circumstances from the following table and work out which visa type may suit you.